 Internal Rate of Return (IRR)

-It is the discount rate at which the NPV of the project is zero.
-It is calculated iteratively, by setting up the NPV calculation in a spreadsheet or other software and changing the discount rate until the NPV equals zero.
+IRR is the rate at which the NPV of the project is zero.
+In a spreadsheet it is calculated iteratively by setting up the NPV calculation and varying the discount rate until the NPV equals zero.
 For example,

 Organizations have many places that they can deploy their profits.
 The excess funds generated from operations can be invested back into their operations, generating a rate of return similar to the previous activities that generated the profits in the first place.
 Or they could be invested into a capital project, expansion or new venture.
 Many organizations even have multiple capital projects that compete for the investment.
 But the return obtained by the funds that are invested into the existing operations is called the cost of capital.
 New projects must complete with this.